FAQ about COVID-19 vaccines

 Which vaccine will I get?

-As of March 2021, the TGA has approved 2 vaccines for adults in Australia:
+As of September 2021, the TGA has approved three vaccines for use in Australia:

-The Australian Technical Advisory Group on Immunisation (ATAGI) recommends the Pfizer COVID-19 vaccine for adults aged under 60 years.
+The Australian Technical Advisory Group on Immunisation (ATAGI) recommends the Pfizer COVID-19 vaccine for people under 60 years.

 In people 60 years and over, ATAGI continue to advise that the benefits of the AstraZeneca COVID-19 vaccine outweigh the risks.